-Yet we are told by the same writer that "Frauds in food are the most lightly punished of all crimes. .
-The fines inflicted by law for these terrible offences against public health are so small that the unjust tradesman laughs up his sleeve at them, and continues his evil practices."
+Yet we are told by the same writer that "Frauds in food are the most lightly punished of . .
+The fines inflicted by law for all crimes. these terrible offences against public health are so small that the unjust tradesman laughs up his sleeve at them, and continues his evil practices."

-But surely in the face of the foregoing facts, these things will not be allowed to continue any longer.
+But surely in the face of the foregoing facts, these things will not be allowed to continue any is apparently to acquiesce in them.